-Nominations are closed.
+Nominations are open.

 You will need to submit:

-- Endorsers should be chosen to represent a range of perspectives and institutions and provide additional insights or evidence of the candidate’s impact.
+- Endorsers should be chosen to represent a range of perspectives and institutions, and to provide additional insights or evidence of the candidate’s impact.

-- The nominee’s biography (maximum of 500 words)
+- The nominee’s biography (maximum of 500 words).

-- A two to three page statement of merit from the nominator
+- A 2- to 3-page statement of merit from the nominator.

-- Nominators are preferably recognized members of the community who can address the candidate’s contributions outside their organization.
+- Nominators are preferably recognized members of the community who can address the candidate’s contributions outside their employer’s organization.

-- The nominee’s CV or resume
+- The nominee’s CV or resume.